lambwheit/CyberdropDownloader/README.md

 ## .Net CyberdropDownloader

-This is my Cyberdrop album downloader, written in .Net as little competition to see who could make one 1st.
+This is my Cyberdrop album downloader, written in .Net as little competition with a friend to see who could make one 1st.

 ### How to use